Uchanka/KaminoGPU/README.md

-GPU implementation of project Kamino, a fluid solver based on spherical coordinates
+GPU implementation of project Kamino, a fluid solver based on spherical coordinates.